What is IHAT?

-To see information on the cases being investigated by IHAT, please refer to this table.
+To see information on the cases that have been investigated by IHAT, please refer to this table.

-More than 3,390 allegations of unlawful killings and ill treatment have been received by the IHAT, with the vast majority coming in the last few years.
+Around 3,400 allegations of unlawful killings and ill treatment were received by the IHAT, with the vast majority coming in the last few years.

-The team have been working hard to weed out claims where there isn’t a case to answer or it is considered not proportionate to conduct a full investigation.
-More than 1,666 allegations have been sifted out and never reached full investigation as a result of this.
+The team worked hard to weed out claims where there was not a case to answer or it was considered not proportionate to conduct a full investigation – around 70 percent of the allegations were sifted out and never reached full investigation as a result of this.

-You can access our work completed table here.
+You can access the IHAT work completed table here.
 This table only shows those cases that have closed after reaching full investigation and is only updated once the claimant has been notified of the closure.
 This is why the table will show different figures to above.